xznhj8129/mpfc/README.md

 Flight cores:
 * mavlink_core: MAVLink-specific core flight code
 * msp_core: INAV-specific core flight code
+* test_core: non-UAV test/debug code
+Cores control the master on/off switch.
+They can send a Control.Shutdown message that all clients will take as a sign to shut down cleanly.
+Cores encountering an unrecoverable error will also send Control.Shutdown.

 Base plugins:
 * msp_interface: Bus-connected MSP Flight Controller interface using MSPAPI2, tcp or serial